giselejfox/giselejfox.github.io/src/creations/2024/09-24-wired-collage.md

 ## inspiration

-On Pinterest though I has started getting drawn to posters of somewhat ambiguous colorful blobs.
+On Pinterest I started getting drawn to posters of somewhat ambiguous colorful blobs.
 As I was thinking about how to make some wall art for myself I thought about doing watercolors, maybe crayons, but then I realized I had the perfect source for ambiguous colorful paper: old wired magazines.

 I make my mom give me all her wired magazines because I love using their pages for collaging.
 Usually I just cut out the parts that are a single block of color but I had been leaving behind all the rest.
 The graphics are gorgeous, I even have one of the pages framed as art in my hallway because it's just that easy to appreciate.